LibraryOfCongress/seeing-lost-enclaves/research/images.md

 Pair the above keywords with your place name ("Providence") or "historic" or "archival"; you can also try things like "Overview of Truckee" for photos taken from a tall building or nearby hill.

 ![A black and white photo of a valley with a small town organized around a main street winding into the distance, with pine trees on neighboring hills.](images/images-deadwood-chinatown.jpg)
-_"Deadwood, [S.D.] from Mrs. Livingston's Hill" by Grabill, John C. H, between 1887-92.
+_"Deadwood, [S.D.] from Mrs. Livingston's Hill" by John C. H. Grabill, between 1887-92, [Library of Congress](https://www.loc.gov/item/99613869/).
 The area of Chinatown can be seen in the distance.
 See [Mapping photos](/research/mapping.md) for more on this image._

 ## Maps